-For something a little bigger (or rather standard slow cooker) you can't beat this option in price and quality.
-6 quart capacity is the norm and it's plenty for making about two week's worth of crockpot dog food.
+For something a little bigger (or a standard slow cooker) you can't beat this option in price and quality.
+6 quart capacity is the norm and it's plenty for making about two week's worth of homemade crock pot dog food.
 This one is also a little more powerful and has some extra features, like temperature control, defrosting, LCD screen and more.
-Personally, this is my favorite one, and it's absolutely worth the extra ten dollars.
+Personally, this is my favorite one, and it's only $3.50 more expensive than the above one.

-There are several more great slow cookers that you can buy and they will have more features (and will be more expensive), but personally I don't see the reason for spending extra, particularly when using it with homemade crockpot dog food recipes.
+There are several more great slow cookers (see Amazon Best Sellers) that you can buy and they will have more features and will be more expensive, but personally I don't see the reason for spending extra money, particularly when using it for making homemade crockpot dog food recipes.